netingweb/atlas-headless-crm/apps/playground/README.md

 ## API Integration

-The playground connects to the CRM Atlas API running on `http://localhost:3000` by default.
+The playground connects to the Atlas CRM Headless API running on `http://localhost:3000` by default.

 Make sure the API server is running before starting the playground: